Something on your mind?

 I use many routes for different capture categories like journal, health, shopping, ideas and so on.
 The current routes bar at the bottom works but does not scale well when you have 10 or more routes.
 The tiles are small and require precise tapping, and it is hard to scan quickly.
 When I open Quick Draft I already know exactly what I want to capture.
 The route selection is not friction for me, it is the first intentional step.
 My ideal workflow is simple: open the app, see the categories, select one, write.
 Large tiles with icons would make this instant, as I can recognize the category visually without even reading the label, reducing friction further.
 A full-screen grid of large tappable tiles would make picking a route much faster, especially with many routes.
 Each tile would show the route name and an emoji or icon for instant visual recognition.
 As a nice to have, tiles could be sorted by frequency of use, with the ability to pin the most important ones to fixed positions at the top of the grid.
 This feature could be optional, enabled in settings for users who want the category-first workflow, and disabled for users who prefer to jump straight to writing and categorize later via the existing bottom bar.
 The current bottom bar without icons adds more friction than a full-screen grid would, because the route still needs to be chosen regardless, just with smaller and harder to scan targets.

-An Anonymous User 13 days ago
+An Anonymous User 3 months ago

 2